The Best Sleeping Positions For Breathing Problems

 Chronic health conditions aren’t alone in causing disrupted sleep.
 Plenty of other factors can thwart your breaths and stop your snoozing.

 Allergies hit some worse than others.
-Your partner may have a sniffle or two, while you feel like you may have pneumonia… Stuffed up sinuses are no friend to sleep, and many people coping with allergies find themselves struggling to fall asleep or waking through the night trying to catch their breath.
+Your partner may have a sniffle or two, while you feel like you may have pneumonia… Stuffed up sinuses are no friend to sleep, and many people coping with allergies at night find themselves struggling to fall asleep or waking through the night trying to catch their breath.
 Until your allergies calm down, you can try sleeping with your head elevated, or on one side.

 Your sinuses fill up like a bucket when you lie on your back, but if you move to the side, or prop your head up, they can drain more easily, opening up those airways and allowing you to stay asleep.
 If your allergies seem to want to stay, make sure you keep your sleeping area clear of allergens with a hypoallergenic mattress and pillow.